 A gastric sleeve procedure surgically reduces the stomach to about 15 percent of its previous size.
-Since the stomach is smaller, people who have had gastric sleeve feel fuller faster and therefore, see a reduction in overeating.
+Since the stomach is smaller, people who have had the surgery feel fuller faster and therefore, see a reduction in overeating.

-Post surgery, patients must follow a strict diet that enables the body to recover and adjust to a smaller stomach size.
-This includes eating smaller portions more frequently through the day.
+Post-surgery, patients must follow a strict diet that enables the body to recover and adjust to a smaller stomach size.
+This includes eating smaller portions more frequently throughout the day.

 Here are some facts on gastric sleeve surgery and dietary suggestions: